bj600800/Biodatabase_Assembly/README.md

 # Why are we doing this?
-  We are managing to build a protein properties database for deep learning and feature analysis.
+  We are managing to build a protein properties database for deep learning and future feature analysis.
 It has been wildly accepted that the quantity and quality of database are crucial to the performance of deep learning or other machine learning methods.
 But up to now, it is tough to obtain a proper and open resources database in order to applying machine learning technology such as Penn Tree Bank corpus serving for NLP.